 In most cases, after a cyber intrusion is detected, it is found that the attacker has been in the environment for around 8-12 months.
 This is plenty of time for the attacker to learn information about the environment or install back doors so that there is always a way back into the network.
 Any remediation must take into account whether the organization has rid themselves of the attacker to prevent future compromises.

 After a data breach is detected there are steps which need to be taken to start the damage assessment.
 The first step would be to identify what specifically was compromised in the data breach.
-This process can be done by the company’s IT staff or the organization can bring in a 3rd party forensic company to assess the environment.
+This data breach analysis process can be done by the company’s IT staff or the organization can bring in a 3rd party forensic company to assess the environment.
 Assessing what was compromised can be difficult task because the IT staff may not know where to start the investigation for the breach or know what artifacts to review to see what was compromised.
 Additionally, there is a difference between what may have been compromised and what was compromised.
 Today’s laws lean toward “if you can’t prove that a record wasn’t compromised, you have to assume that it was compromised and then act upon it with that assumption”—a fact that can oftentimes be quite significant!